NinaM31/Arabic-Text-Diacritization/README.md

 # Arabic Text Diacritization
-Submission of my final project for Artificial Intelligence CSC562.
+Submission of my report project for Artificial Intelligence CSC562 course.
 The aim of the project is to explore a research topic within the field of Artificial Intelligence.
 My topic is Arabic text diacritization, this project experiments with word sense features, and part of speech, trained on a small sample ~10K.

 # How To Run